-Our WhaleStream review takes a look how their platform that tracks real-time options flow activity and other financial news and events.
-If you’re an options trader that is interested in what the big money is doing, WhaleStream is the site for you.
-The site itself is relatively new, with its social media accounts only being active since 2021.
-WhaleStream is continuously adding new updates and enhancements as it builds out its platform to compete in a suddenly crowded industry.
+Our WhaleStream review examines how their platform tracks real-time options flow activity and other financial news and events.
+If you’re an options trader interested in what big money is doing, WhaleStream is the site for you.
+However, WhaleStream continuously adds new updates and enhancements as it builds its platform to compete in a suddenly crowded industry.

 Table of Contents